Triple option: Wishbone

 The wishbone triple option can use several formations including the flexbone or Maryland I. The wishbone triple option is a running play where either the fullback, the quarterback, or one of the halfbacks (also called "running backs" [RB] or "tail backs") runs the ball.

 First, the quarterback receives the football from the center.
 The quarterback then starts the play in one direction by appearing to hand the football to the fullback right behind the play side guard on a standard fullback dive play.
 The guard "chips" the 3-technique (defensive tackle) and blocks the play side (the side where the play is going) inside linebacker (usually called the "mike", or middle linebacker).
 The quarterback then reads the unblocked defensive lineman.
 If the lineman attacks the fullback, the quarterback pulls the ball from the fullback's gut and continues down the line, but if the defensive lineman goes outside to contain the play, he hands off inside to the fullback.
 The offensive tackle on the side of the play's direction does not block the defensive end and instead moves to block the first threat, usually the linebacker stacked behind the defensive end.
 In the traditional triple option the backside tailback will take a parallel course down the line of scrimmage keeping a three to five yard separation from the quarterback.
 If the defensive end comes inside toward the quarterback, he will pitch it outside to the trailing halfback.
 If the defensive end retains outside leverage and covers the trailing halfback closely, the quarterback will keep the ball and run upfield inside of the defensive end.
 The tailback to the play side is responsible for blocking one of the defensive backs, usually one of the deep safeties.
 The wide receiver (WR) to the play side is responsible for blocking the corner back assigned to cover them if the defense were playing man coverage.

 If this is run properly it can be extremely effective as most all defensive players are accounted for by blockers.
 Once the quarterback or tailback gets beyond the line of scrimmage there should be nobody in front of him because the tackle, guard, tailback, and wide receiver are all downfield picking up the first threat.

 The play is called the triple option as the fullback dive is the first option, the quarterback keeping the ball is the second option, and the quarterback pitching to the halfback is the third option.

-A slight variation of this formation is the "flexbone", where the running backs move to just outside the tackles, but still behind the line of scrimmage.
-The running back that the play is using for the third option motions in, and while in motion the ball is snapped.
-The triple option, in this case, is still run mostly the same as the wishbone.